 In Tuscany, you will find 100% gluten free bakeries, AIC (Italian Coeliac Society) accredited restaurants aplenty and supermarkets brimming with fantastic gluten free products.
 Peruse this guide in full or discover individual city tips via the full guides that I have linked below.

 If you are visiting Tuscany as part of a larger Italy trip, do read my Gluten Free Italy guide.
-You’ll find detailed gluten free city and regions guide for places across Italy, including Rome, Naples and Venice.
+You’ll find detailed gluten free city and regions guide for places across Italy, including Rome, Cinque Terre, Naples and Venice.
+I also have a guide for neighbouring Umbria, which is a region we love and is very much an undiscovered gem.

 Gluten Free Tuscany